dancov73/AthletixPro/README.md

     - Creation and management of teams and training groups.

-    - Automatic calculation of FIDAL categories (based on age and birth year).
+    - Automatic calculation of federation categories (based on age and birth year).

     - Assignment of athletes to their respective teams and groups.